 One of the main factors affecting parents today is the lack of community.
-Parents are all taking on far more alone than then used to in past generations.
-Family and neighbours used to share the raising of children.
+Parents are all taking on far more alone than they used to in past generations.
+Family and neighbors used to share the raising of children.
 Communities held onto similar beliefs and standards that were upheld by everyone.
 This of course can be good or bad, but the point is that there was a shared responsibility.
 Parents today are far more isolated and living in more diverse communities.
-It can be more difficult to reach out, share your struggles and get advice that fits for your family.
+It can be more difficult to reach out, share your struggles and get advice that fits your family.

 3. Tell us more about Joyful Mud Puddles.
 How does it help in parenting?